Print Edition - 2015-05-11 | Main News

 Public schools get cash to arrange for classes

-May 10, 2015-The government has decided to provide up to Rs300,000 for earthquake-hit public schools to make temporary arrangements for classes.
+The government has decided to provide up to Rs300,000 for earthquake-hit public schools to make temporary arrangements for classes.

 Schools in 15 worst-affected districts will get the funds.
 Records at the Department of Education (DoE) show that around 11,500 classrooms of 5,726 public schools have been destroyed by the Great Earthquake.
 The government has decided to reopen schools from May 15.